clessn/article_riding-volatility/codebook.md

 - **rci_QS**: the respondent's RCI score for the QS, which falls within a range of -1 to 1.
 - **rci_PQ**: the respondent's RCI score for the PQ, which falls within a range of -1 to 1.
 - **rci_PCQ**: the respondent's RCI score for the PCQ, which falls within a range of -1 to 1.
+- **voteInt_CAQ**: vote intent of the respondent for the CAQ.
+1 if the respondent indicated the intent to vote for the CAQ, 0 for another party.
+- **voteInt_PLQ**: vote intent of the respondent for the PLQ.
+1 if the respondent indicated the intent to vote for the PLQ, 0 for another party.
+- **voteInt_QS**: vote intent of the respondent for QS.
+1 if the respondent indicated the intent to vote for the QS, 0 for another party.
+- **voteInt_PQ**: vote intent of the respondent for the PQ.
+1 if the respondent indicated the intent to vote for the PQ, 0 for another party.
+- **voteInt_PCQ**: vote intent of the respondent for the PCQ.
+1 if the respondent indicated the intent to vote for the PCQ, 0 for another party.

 ## table2_duringCampaign
 Each observation of this dataset represents a single day's *Qc125.com* prediction of a riding's vote share of a political party.
 It contains 52388 observations and 6 variables.